gazebosim/gz-sim/tutorials/triggered_publisher.md

 The `TriggeredPublisher` system publishes a user specified message on an output topic in response to an input message that matches user specified criteria.
-It can also call a user specified service as an output in response to an input message.
+It can also call a user specified service in response to an input message.
 The system works by checking the input against a set of Matchers.
 Matchers contain string representations of protobuf messages which are compared for equality or containment with the input message.
 Matchers can match the